wanyoike-max/alx-low_level_programming/0x08-recursion/README.md

 * Script 0 shows us how to Write a function that prints a string, followed by a new line.

 * Script 1 shows us how to Write a function that prints a string in reverse.

+* Script 2 shows us how to Write a function that returns the length of a string.